Mama June Ready To Go To Hollywood: Plans To Become The ‘Next Melissa McCarthy’

 Fans are getting the chance to see the story of her radical weight loss transformation on the new WEtv reality show, Mama June: From Not To Hot, which premiered on February 24, 2017.
 Fans saw Mama June on her new reality show resolving to go on a “revenge diet” after her former husband Mike “Sugar Bear” Thompson invited her to his wedding.

-At first, she did not want to attend the wedding but her family convinced her to honor the invitation.
+At first, she did not want to attend the wedding, but her family convinced her to honor the invitation.
 But she must go on a revenge diet to acquire a brand new “revenge body” before the wedding.

 “I think you should go to this wedding and be drop dead gorgeous.
 Do the revenge diet, it’s the next biggest thing in Hollywood,” niece Amber told Mama June, according to the Sun.
 “You wear a nice tight dress and go and show him what he’s missing.”